erkghlerngm44/aniffinity/README.md

 scores will be compared to (and affinities to said scores calculated for).
 I don't have a better name to describe this, so please bear with me.**

+**In most cases, just assume that the "base" user is referring to you, or the person who will be running your script**

 ## Install